Posts

 Image

-(photo from Google Images/Michelehow.wordpress.com) So, is it a good thing or a bad thing that the people at the pharmacy know me when I go to pick up prescriptions?
+So, is it a good thing or a bad thing that the people at the pharmacy know me when I go to pick up prescriptions?
 Not only do they know me, but they also knows all 3 of my kids.
 When I walk up to the counter, they simply reach bag and grab the bag, I don't even have to tell them which prescription I am picking up and for which family member.
-All 5 of our family members have allergies, and 4 out of the 5 of us have asthma.
+Once in a while, I will see someone walk up the counter and tell their name and ask for their prescription.
+That person must not be on any medication for a chronic condition.
+How would that be?
+Our family of 5 all have year round allergies, 4 of us have asthma, and 2 of us have food allergies.
 So we are at the pharmacy a LOT!
+In fact, I asked the pharmacist if it would be easier for me to just sign over my paycheck every two weeks.
 We have tried a three month supply from the mail order pharmacies, but it didn't seem to save any money.
 For some people, it does.
-The mail order pharmacies will send a three month supply for the price of two or sometimes three co-pays.
-For us, we had to pay three months of co-pays, so it didn't save any money.
-Not only that, but the kids always forget to tell me they are running low on their prescriptions.
-They will usually tell me when they are completely out (as they s
+The mail order pharmacies will send a three...

 Image

-(Google Images) It looks like Eczema is back to bother Kitty again.
-I didn't think she would still be having a problem as a tween it seems like most of my kids had problems when they were toddlers.
+It looks like daughter's eczema is flaring up again.
+I didn't think she would still be having a problem as a tween, it seems like most of my kids had problems when they were toddlers.
 Unfortunately, asthma, allergies and eczema often go hand in hand and can often last a lifetime.
 Lucky us!
 Kitty started out with a spot on top of her knuckle, which then spread to the top of her other knuckles.
 Then it spread to the inside of her elbows and knees.
 What confused me was having it on the top of her knuckles, that's what made me wonder if it was something else.
 So Kitty got to visit Dermatologist today.
 Kitty has several patches on her hands, so Dermatologist asked if she washes her hands a lot (which she does.)
 He then laughed and said he doesn't see a lot of eczema in boys, because they are usually terrible hand washers.
 Ugh.
-He did prescribe a prescription cream for her to use, but recommended using a mild hand soap (such as Dove.)
-He also suggested we use Canol
+He did prescribe a prescription cream for her to use, but recommended using a mild hand soap (such as Dove....

 How to use a nebulizer